MDineshMurugavel/My-blog-page/Domain Name.md

 4. Check all the details listed on the page, the page would also show the total cost.

-5. Proceed by clicking "Ready for checkout"
+5. Proceed by clicking "Ready for checkout" at the bottom of the page

 6. Enter your bank account details and purchase the Doamin name.